tfachmann/personal-website/blog-src/inkscape-scientific.md

 </div>

 Taking things to another level, I introduce you to some black magic:
-As LaTex will do the rendering for you, it is capable of interpreting any commands within the document's environment.
+As latex will do the rendering for you, it is capable of interpreting any commands within the document's environment.
 We can embrace that, by following [latex best practices](https://www.gleave.me/post/latex-design-patterns/) in terms of a typical [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) in software engineering: [Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
 (DRY).
 The part where we *do* repeat ourselves, is in the symbol of the Christmas ball's radius that we set to `r_{\text{BALL}}`.